crabjs/crabjs-cms/README.md

 ===================================

 [Crab.JS](https://100dayproject.org/projects/Crab.JS) is powerful Node.js content management system add web app framework built on [express](http://expressjs.com/) and [mongoose](http://mongoosejs.com/).
 CrabCMS makes it easy to create sophisticated web sites and apps and comes with a beautiful [AdminALTE](https://almsaeedstudio.com/themes/AdminLTE/index2.html).

+# Crab.JS 1.0 Beta Released!

+We've gives you:

+* The Admin UI has been re-written as a single page app using Webcomponent & Polymer
+* Better support for using Firebase Realtime database and Google analytics
+* The default using [nunjucks](https://mozilla.github.io/nunjucks/) template engine
+* Startup time has been significantly reduced
+* Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose
+* Out of the box session management and authentication
+* Using passport authentication support multiple strategies (Local, Google, Facebook, Github and another service you want)

+We'll be publishing a summary of the new features, changes and improvements as we get closer to the final release.
+In the meantime, see the [CHANGELOG](https://github.com/Vietworm/Crab.JS/blob/master/README.md) for information on what's changed.

+# Thanks

+CrabJS is a free and open source community-driven project.
+Thanks to our many contributors and users for making it great.